dubo-dubon-duponey/docker-elastic/README.md

 # What

-This is a Docker image for ElasticSearch, with opinions (TLS, authentication, mDNS support).
+This is a Docker image for ElasticSearch, with strong opinions (TLS, authentication, mDNS support).

 This is based on [Elastic](https://github.com/elastic/elasticsearch).